ryanstorberg/debate-platform/README.md

 == README
+###Team Oz
+- Ryan Storberg
+- Yariv Kirschner
+- Chase Blokker
+- Derek Johnson

-Debate Platform
+###Debate Platform
-*Establish a site where a user can post a topic for debate.
+- Establish a site where a user can post a topic for debate.
-*Allow other users to vote either for or against the debate topic.
+- Allow other users to vote either for or against the debate topic.
-*Users can vote on other comments.
+- Users can vote on other comments.
-*Votes will be tallied for each side as a way to gauge possible progress of the debate.
+- Votes will be tallied for each side as a way to gauge possible progress of the debate.

 The MIT License (MIT)